chrisrichardson/git-novice/_episodes/08-collab.md

 ![Adding Collaborators on Bitbucket](../fig/bitbucket-add-user.png)

+# FIXME
 To accept access to the Owner's repo, the Collaborator needs to go to [https://github.com/notifications](https://github.com/notifications).
 Once there, you can accept access to the Owner's repo.

 Next, the Collaborator needs to download a copy of the Owner's repository to their  machine.
 This is called "cloning a repo".
 To clone the Owner's repo into their `Desktop` folder, the Collaborator enters:

 ~~~
-$ git clone https://github.com/vlad/planets.git ~/Desktop/vlad-planets
+$ git clone https://bitbucket.org/vlad/planets.git ~/Desktop/vlad-planets
 ~~~
 {: .bash}